 This Cauliflower Fried Rice is a delicious way to eat more vegetables and tastes remarkably like the popular take-out dish.
 You can serve it as a vegan stir-fry, or bulk it up with a protein, like eggs or chicken, to make it a Paleo and Whole30 compliant dish.

-Cauliflower rice is low in carbohydrates and takes on the flavor of whatever you add to it.
-In this case, the tamari (which is just gluten-free soy sauce) completely masks the “cauliflower flavor” that some people aren’t a fan of…. like my husband.
+Cauliflower rice is low in carbohydrates, but it is not quite as neutral in flavor as real rice.
+You can hide the cauliflower flavor with plenty of seasoning, though!
+In this case, the tamari (which is gluten-free soy sauce) completely masks the “cauliflower flavor” that some people aren’t a fan of.

-If you’re not familiar with cauliflower “rice,” it’s simply raw cauliflower that has been pulsed in a food processor to create a rice-like texture.
+To get started, you’ll need some cauliflower rice, which is simply raw cauliflower that has been pulsed in a food processor to create a rice-like texture.

 Cauliflower Rice without a Food Processor

-If you need a vegan recipe, you can omit the eggs in this recipe and keep it totally plant-based.
+If you need a vegan recipe, you can serve this veggie-based dish as soon as the vegetables are tender.
 It’s a great way to eat a TON of veggies all at once!
 For more protein, feel free to add eggs or high-quality meat.
 This recipe is very adaptable.

 This cauliflower fried rice is a delicious way to eat more vegetables, made with cauliflower rice and gluten-free soy sauce.
 It's Vegan, Paleo, Keto, and Whole30 friendly!